nixworks/public/news/2010/01/7/README.md

 ##### BBC
 ### [The BBC's "Spotlight" programme reveals that Iris Robinson, former UK MP and wife of the First Minister of Northern Ireland, helped a 19 year old male who she was having a relationship with receive funding for a business project. ](/news/2010/01/7/the-bbc-s-spotlight-programme-reveals-that-iris-robinson-former-uk-mp-and-wife-of-the-first-minister-of-northern-ireland-helped-a-19-yea.md)
-_Context: Northern Ireland, deputy First Minister of Northern Ireland, Iris Robinson, Spotlight, BBC_
+_Context: Northern Ireland, Spotlight, BBC, Iris Robinson, deputy First Minister of Northern Ireland_

 ##### U.S.
 ### [The United States approves arms sales to Taiwan, amid opposition from China. ](/news/2010/01/7/the-united-states-approves-arms-sales-to-taiwan-amid-opposition-from-china.md)
-_Context: China, Taiwan, U.S._
+_Context: Taiwan, U.S., China_

 ##### Europe
 ### [Extreme weather in Europe kills nine people in Germany, traps a Eurostar train in the Channel Tunnel, disrupts flights at international airports in Amsterdam, Dublin, Knock and Paris, shuts hundreds of schools in Ireland and disrupts Norway's bus service in Oslo. ](/news/2010/01/7/extreme-weather-in-europe-kills-nine-people-in-germany-traps-a-eurostar-train-in-the-channel-tunnel-disrupts-flights-at-international-airp.md)
-_Context: Eurostar, Irish, Knock, Channel Tunnel, Amsterdam, Paris, Oslo, Europe, Dublin, German, Norway_
+_Context: Norway, Irish, Oslo, Amsterdam, Eurostar, Knock, Europe, Paris, Channel Tunnel, German, Dublin_

 ##### Australia
 ### [The governments of Australia and New Zealand announce an investigation into an incident where a boat belonging to the anti-whaling group Sea Shepherd Conservation Society was damaged in a confrontation with a Japanese ship in the Southern Ocean. ](/news/2010/01/7/the-governments-of-australia-and-new-zealand-announce-an-investigation-into-an-incident-where-a-boat-belonging-to-the-anti-whaling-group-sea.md)